Ubpa/USRefl/doc/intro.md

 The declaration is simple enough that we don't need any marco to simplify it.

 The library is well-designed so it's very tiny (only 99 lines), so it's easy to get the whole idea of this library.
-[USRefl_99.h](../include/USRefl_99.h) is condensed from  [USRefl.h](../include/USRefl.h) which is much easy to read.
-Both of them has the same API (but in different name spaces).
+[USRefl_99.h](../include/USRefl_99.h) is condensed from  [USRefl.h](../include/USRefl/USRefl.h) which is much easy to read.
+Both of them has the same API.

+> the difference between USRefl_99.h and USRefl.h
+>
+> - `name`

 ## 1. Design